guoguo12/hivemind/README.md

 ## How does it work?

-Every 10 minutes, `backend/census.py` is executed.
+Every five minutes, `backend/census.py` is executed.
 It connects to each server listed in `backend/server.txt` via SSH and collects information.
 The results from all of the servers are combined into a single JSON file (`data/latest.json`), which is then uploaded to [Firebase Hosting](https://www.firebase.com/hosting.html).

 You can view the most recently generated JSON file here: [https://hivemind-data.firebaseapp.com/latest.json](https://hivemind-data.firebaseapp.com/latest.json).